 - a.
 Establish an unwatering coordinator, usually the LWG Fisheries Biologist. - b.
 Roll the unit for about 15 minutes before lowering the emergency gate and tailrace stoplogs. (all done within 4-6 hours) - c.
 Attend a safety meeting and discuss safe operating and Walla Walla District ESA fish handling policy and procedures.
 Be sure proper clearance procedures are discussed.
 Also, the draft tube area should be treated as a confined space. - d.
 Begin draining the draft tube as described above.
 This requires several hours. - e.
-Obtain a river temperature reading. - f.
-Allow the deck wash system to run until the water temperature matches within 2 ° F. of the river temperature, then fill the fish transport tanks with this water. - g.
+Obtain a tailrace river temperature, draft tube reading. - f.
+Allow the deck wash system to run until the water temperature matches within 2°F of the river temperature, then fill the fish transport tanks with this water. - g.
 Ensure that unwatering is done very slowly once the water is about two feet deep.
 Mechanics and LWG Fisheries Biologist will monitor water level throughout the unwatering process. - h.
 Two workers enter the draft tube. - i.
-Net fish into rubber slings and lift them out of the draft tube via the hoist.
+Net fish into fish slings and lift them out of the draft tube via the rope hoist.
 Nets should be knotless and no more than one fish should be in a net at one time.
 When it is necessary to transport fish in sanctuary bags, ensure the bags contain a sufficient amount of water and that fish return to fresh water as soon as possible.
 Pour fish into the fish transfer tank.
 The LWG Fisheries Biologist will determine if water should be refreshed and if oxygen is needed by monitoring the overall fish condition.
 Generally from the draft tube to release in the river tailrace, it should take no more than 6 to 8 minutes to capture, transport and release a fish. - j.
-The LWG Fisheries Biologist monitors the number of fish in the transfer tank and, considering the water temperature and holding time, determines when the fish should be taken to the tailrace to be released to the river.
+The LWG Fisheries Biologist monitors the number of fish in the transfer tank and, considering the water temperature and holding time, determines when the fish should be

+- taken to the tailrace to be released to the river.
 Fish placed in tanks and containers will not exceed 1⁄2 pound per gallon of water and will be released as soon as possible. - k.
-When the fish transfer tank exits the powerhouse, use the deck wash system to refresh the water and/or adjust the water tem - 1.
 When the fish transfer tank exits the powerhouse, use the deck wash system to refresh the water and/or adjust the water temperature as needed.
-Ensure that the water temperature in the tank, the deck wash system, flume flushing water is within 2°F of the river temperature. - m.
+Ensure that the water temperature in the tank, the deck wash system, flume flushing water is within 2°F of the river temperature.
+May use frozen river ice in maintenance of water conditions during the transport of fish to the tailrace. - l.
 Fish should not be netted twice (once in the salvage location and not again at the release site).
-The preferred method of releasing fish should to the tailrace flume or river via water to water transfer. - n.
-Complete the Record of Fish Salvage Operations.
+The preferred method of releasing fish should to the tailrace flume or river via water to water transfer. - m.
+Complete the Record of Fish Salvage Operations (attached at end of this document).
 This is a permanent record.